 After two miles the faint path reaches the edge of the largest lake and the remains of a village.
 The wooden and turf houses have mostly rotted away and the few unmortared stone houses are crumbling ruins dating from the First Age.
 Exploration will reveal little save a few amber beads in the dirt along with rabbit, Losrandir and wolf tracks.
-Hot springs warm this lake (and the hollow).
+Hot springs warm this lake (and the rest of the West Hollow).
 Mist rises eerily from the waters.

 Animal tracks lead in several directions from here.
 The main trail leads alongside a stream to another lake a mile to the east where more ruins lie.
 Several mossy stone walls dating from the Second Age are here.
 A stone walled longhouse still stands further back in the trees.
 Its turf roof has collapsed but the dwelling is habitable and seems to have been maintained sometime in the last decade or so.
 The Beornings use this as a temporary shelter when visiting the valley.
 “Hermuval” is etched in tiny letters on a rock near the fireplace.
 Hot springs bubble near this ruin, making for warm baths, and contribute to the fogs and mist.
 A stone lined trail meanders eastward.
 Half a mile later it splits into three tracks.
 The central trail directly east leads to Lordsholme & the Stone Avenue; the north east trail leads to the Mist Maze; and the south-east trail leads to a geyser pool that erupts several times a day.